PotionMaster021/Flexlion-Splatfest-Configs/README.md

-Splatoon 3 Splatfest Configs (Official/Custom) made using Flexlion Mod Menu
+Splatoon 3 Splatfest Configs made using Flexlion Mod Menu

 Will continue to update overtime if possible.
 Hope you enjoy!

-Credit: @zera, @PotionMaster21, @kyrowhaffle for configs. @nvnprogram for creating "Flexlion Mod Menu" https://gamebanana.com/wips/70362
+Credit: @zera, @PotionMaster21, @kyrowhaffle for configs. @nvnprogram for developing "Flexlion Mod Menu" https://gamebanana.com/wips/70362